Micrometeoroid Avoidance Zone Policies and Procedures

 • Observations may be deferred to future cycles.

 • The Working Group will assess whether alternative strategies might be available for some observations that would still enable the proposers to reach their science goals.
-These options might include adding observing time to accommodate looser scheduling of mosaics, overlapping instrument fields-of-view without requiring a 180-degree flip, and/or obtaining observations at less optimal orientations.
+These options might include looser scheduling of mosaics, overlapping instrument fields-of-view without requiring a 180-degree flip, and/or obtaining observations at less optimal orientations.
 The final decision on any program will balance the risk of leaving observations in the MAZ against extending the observing period unduly by pushing observations to later epochs, potentially reducing overall observing efficiency.

 • Observations may be cancelled if they cannot be deferred to future cycles.

-• Grant funding for an affected program will generally be adjusted only if the cancelled observations represent a major part of the program.
+• Grant funding for an affected program will generally be adjusted only if the cancelled observations represent a major part of the program

 Protocols for scheduling in-cycle programs